WHY WEAR A PDR BUTTON or STICKER

 To build the kind of mass egalitarian revolutionary movement that can eventually win over a critical mass of rank-and-file soldiers to its side (they didn't enlist to keep the rich in power, you know!); and to persuade these soldiers that the revolutionary movement is large enough and determined enough so that if they support it and refuse to obey orders to attack it they will likely be on the winning side and not executed as a traitor for going over to the losing side; and thereby actually to remove the rich from power, the first step is to help the majority of Americans who would love for this to happen to see that they are in fact a majority.
 This is what is required for millions of Americans to gain the hopefulness and confidence to build such a revolutionary movement, to create explicitly egalitarian revolutionary organizations that enable people to act together on a very large scale.

 HERE'S WHAT YOU CAN DO TO HELP THIS HAPPEN.
-Order some PDR buttons (click here to do this) and wear one and keep others in your pocket or purse.
+Order some PDR buttons or stickers (click here to do this) and wear one and keep others in your pocket or purse.
 As you go about your routine day, ask people you see if they think the button's message is a good idea or a bad idea (most people won't read it unless you call their attention to it).
 Ask the person who operates the cash register and rings up your groceries, the bank teller where you bank, the person who hands you your prescription drugs when you pick them up, your mail delivery person, the person standing behind you in line whenever you're in a line, your friends and co-workers, and anybody else you happen to come in contact with.
 You will discover that practically all these people say the button's message is a good (or a great!) idea.
 Then offer them a button (most will gladly take it, and when they do give them this flyer) and encourage them to visit the PDRBoston.org website on the button.
 And be sure to tell them that this is a serious campaign (because of the hopelessness, many people will assume it's just a joke.)
 Doing this is what we call "buttoning."

 By the way, if you want to see how people will react to the button before "buttoning" on your own, simply watch how random people on the streets in Boston reacted by viewing this video.